crcinf/TinderJavaAPI/README.md

 5. Then do whatever you want (Dont change your location so quick!!!!).

-6. Feel free to edit, refactor the code.
+6. Feel free to create your own refactored api.

 7. Watch it in action [TinderJavAPI](https://www.youtube.com/watch?v=Iy6QRbOaDKA&list=UUIzA1E4_dZojyOzzjT2LhSQ).